Amqp-prtcl/mineOS/docs.md

 ```

 ### **POST** `/api/servers/new`
-> TODO: create a new server not ready
+> creates a new server.
+Name field must not be empty and it is recommended that it is unique in order to avoid some confusion.

-exemple:
+example:
 ```
 {
     "name": "New Server",